giftnuss/foodsharing/README.md

 This runs everything inside docker containers to have minimal impact on the local system and allow precise versions of software to be defined to match production setup closely.

-* it includes `config.inc.php` in the repo now, to switch between configs based on env var, the live site would have to create a `config.inc.prod.php` file and set env var `FS_ENV=prod` (e.g. in php-fpm pool definition)

 ## Getting started

 Make sure you have installed